dmxt/beginner-windows-npm-gulp-webdev-tutorial/README.md

 ## Step 2 - npm

-We need npm to install gulp, so we're going to do that.
+We need npm to install Gulp, so we're going to do that.

 1. Download and install [npm](https://nodejs.org/en/download/).
 During the installation, be sure 'add to PATH' is included ([image](http://i.imgur.com/lHiNR7p.png)).

 2. When installed, restart cmder and enter `npm` in terminal to see if it's working properly, i.e it should look like [this](http://i.imgur.com/ef2INPb.png).
 If it does, proceed to the next step.

-## Step 3 - gulp
+## Step 3 - Gulp
-Finally we reach the gulp section.
+Finally we reach the Gulpsection.
 This isn't going to be quick and short.
 Installation will be quick, but configuration for your web development workspace... not really.
 Trust me, it will be worth it in long run, I will convince you of that.

-1. Open a terminal (cmder) and install gulp globally with this terminal command: `npm install --global gulp`.
+1. Open a terminal (cmder) and install Gulpglobally with this terminal command: `npm install --global gulp`.
 It should look something like [this](http://i.imgur.com/nLfKlVv.png).

 2. Congratulations!
-You installed gulp!
+You installed Gulp!

 Good job.
 Maybe it was easy, maybe it was not, but you made it.
-You installed gulp using a terminal on *Windows*!
+You installed Gulpusing a terminal on *Windows*!

-**You already have gulp installed, you're set.
+**You already have Gulpinstalled, you're set.
 All you have to do is set it up for your particular work environment, as everyone has different configurations!
-Go to Google and find a gulp tutorial for beginners to start learning how to configure gulpfile.js, install plugins and make it work for your workflow.**
+Go to Google and find a Gulptutorial for beginners to start learning how to configure gulpfile.js, install plugins and make it work for your workflow.**

-**I also listed useful gulp plugins below that you can use it as a reference after becoming more familiar with gulp configuration from tutorials you find.**
+**I also listed useful Gulpplugins below that you can use it as a reference after becoming more familiar with Gulpconfiguration from tutorials you find.**

-## Why is gulp useful?
+## Why is Gulpuseful?
 Gulp is an automatic tool that help you out with several web development related tasks such as:

 * **[browser-sync](https://www.browsersync.io/)** — fires up a local web server `(localhost:3000 for own computer, 198.168.x.x:3001 for other devices, etc)` for all local devices and browsers to access.
 It auto-refreshes on any file save (and can be configured to watch certain folders), even when you replace an image with new one.
 You can view your website on your computer, tablet, mobile device and other devices while coding.
 You can use dev tool freely, while Brackets' live preview would crash if you do that.
 * **[gulp-sass](https://www.npmjs.com/package/gulp-sass)** — compiles SCSS to CSS files before BrowserSync loads, highly configurable.
-You'll need [gulp-plumber](https://www.npmjs.com/package/gulp-plumber) to stop gulp from crashing if SASS produces any error.
+You'll need [gulp-plumber](https://www.npmjs.com/package/gulp-plumber) to stop Gulpfrom crashing if SASS produces any error.
 * **[gulp-concat](https://github.com/contra/gulp-concat)** — it is normal to have several separated external dependencies files like jQuery, Modernizr, and more, along with linking them all in HTML/PHP files.
 With concat, it can compile all of these js files to one vendor.js file.
 * **[gulp-uglify](https://github.com/terinjokes/gulp-uglify)** — remember how we compiled several js files to one vendor.js file?
 Let us minify it, too!
 Remember, it is all done automatically.
 Every time you edit one of js file, gulp-concat and gulp-uglify will repeat the procedure and make it ready.
 * **[gulp-rename](https://www.npmjs.com/package/gulp-rename)** — instead of having minified vendor.js, let's rename it to vendor.min.js.
 Automatically, of course.